10 Things To Do In Cornwall

 Bodmin Jail

-• There was recently a £8.5 million investment into this attraction to provide every visitor with access to some fantastic state of the art technology.
+• There was recently a £8.5 million investment into this attraction to provide every visitor with access to some fantastic state-of-the-art technology.

-• An introduction to the all new ‘Dark walk’ experience!
+• An introduction to the all-new ‘Dark Walk’ experience!

 • A choice of guided tours like; the Bodmin Town and Jail Heritage Ghost Walk, or the Scary Cinema and Paranormal Tour.

-• Other experiences available include; Halloween, After Dark and try to check out the Bodmin Jail Hotel!
+• Other experiences available include; Halloween, After Dark, and try to check out the Bodmin Jail Hotel!

 The Lost Gardens of Heligan